foundations-fall-2016/session5/readme.md

 }
 ```

-Note the transform in the inspector - doesn't work this way.
+Note the broken transform in the inspector - it doesn't work this way.

-Use:
+Use this format instead:

 `transform: translate(-100px, -80px);`